Dhananjay19161/Bezen-Data-Engineer-Assignment/README.md

 ```

 ## About Me
-I am enthusiastic for android development and Machine Learning.
-Interested in Machine Learning Projects and Computer Vision .
+I am enthusiastic for Android development and Machine Learning.
+Interested in Machine Learning and Computer Vision related Projects.
 Seeking to gain knowledge and experience about the technology and its application in real life.

 ## Connect to us at
 - [Linkedin](https://www.linkedin.com/in/dhananjay-singh-88a82889/)